Bogehaven/Exam/content/blog/dataviz-exam/index.md

 ### Location History

 Given the temporal aspect of the data, various visualizations was made where this extra dimension was utilized.
-From the location data, a map was visualized to both show general trends, and trends over time.
+From the location data, a map was visualized to both show general trends in movement, and trends over time.
 The choice of a simple map was based on keeping the attention on the data, and not to the surroundings.
-A consequence of this choice is that a certain amount of knowledge about Copenhagen is required to get full value from the visualization, however, based on my knowledge on the target audince of this graph, it felt like the appropriate choice.
+A consequence of this choice is that a certain amount of knowledge about Copenhagen is required to get full value from the visualization, however, based on my knowledge on the target audince of this visualization, it felt like an appropriate choice.

-The desire for this data was to implement the visualization as an interactive map.
-The main advantage being that these visualizations are rarely clouded by the bias of the visualization creator, as the user can freely navigate around and choose a desired scope for the data.
+The desireable usecase for the location data was to implement the visualization as an interactive map.
+The main advantage being that these visualizations are rarely clouded by the bias of the visualization creator, as the user can freely navigate around and choose to view the data from any desired scope.
 While this does not ensure the data to be completely transparrent, it is a step in the right direction.

 <blockquote class="imgur-embed-pub" lang="en" data-id="a/XzlF7jF"><a href="//imgur.com/a/XzlF7jF"></a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>